xFatalityh/Blizzard-Account-Generator/README.md

 MOST IMPORTANT NOTE: BECAUSE I AM STUPID AND LAZY AND NEW TO PYTHON put "pythongen" folder in your C: drive so It's as "C:\pythongen" otherwise you get error ok cool

+Also make sure your discord webhook is as: https://discord.com and not discordapp.com